What is it?

 - Carbamazepine (Tegretol)

 - Black psyllium contains large amounts of fiber.
-Fiber can decrease how much carbamazepine (Tegretol) the body absorbs.
-By decreasing how much carbamazepine (Tegretol) the body absorbs, black psyllium might decrease the effectiveness of carbamazepine (Tegretol).
+Fiber can decrease how much carbamazepine the body absorbs.
+This might decrease the effects of carbamazepine.

 - Digoxin (Lanoxin)

 - Black psyllium contains large amounts of fiber.
-Fiber can decrease how much lithium the body absorbs.
-Taking lithium along with black psyllium might decrease the effectiveness of lithium.
-To avoid this interaction, take black psyllium at least 1 hour after lithium.
+Fiber can decrease, increase, or have no effect on how much medicine the body absorbs.
+Taking black psyllium along with medicine you take by mouth can impact the effects of your medicine.
+To prevent this interaction, take black psyllium 30-60 minutes after medications you take by mouth.

 Are there interactions with herbs and supplements?